dacostafilipe/fritzbox-bandwidth/README.md

-# fritzbox
+# fritzbox-bandwidth

-Access your Fitzbox over your network and query information
+Get the actual bandwidth usage from your fritzbox